niravnmore/phptut/README.md

 - Its ultimate purpose is to improve security practices and as a result detect, repair and ideally avoid security flaws in applications.
 - It cover the entire application life cycle including requirement analysis, design implementation, testing and maintenance.

+### SDLC

+1. Planning
+2. Requirement Analysis
+3. Desigining
+4. Implementation
+5. Testing
+6. Maintenance

+### Software Architecture

+Software architecture is the blueprint of building software.
+It shows the overall structure of the software, the collection of components in it and how they interact with one another while hiding the implementation.

+1. **Presentation Layer** - This layer is also called the UI layer and handles the interaction that user have with the software.
+It is the most visible layer and defines the application's overall look and presentation to the end-users.

+2. **Application Layer** - This layer handles the main program of the architecture.
+It includes the code definitions and most basic functions of the developed application.
+This is the layer that programmer spends most of their time when working on the software.

+3. **Business Layer** - This layer is also called the domain layer where the application's business logic operates.
+Business logic is a collection of rules that tell the system how to run an application based on the organization's guidelines.
+This layer determines the behaviour of the entire application and its flow.

+4. **Persistance Layer** - This layer is also called the data access layer and acts as a protective layer.
+It contains the codes that is necessary to access the database layer.

+5. **Database Layer** - This is the layer where system stores all the data.
+It is the lowest tier in the software architecture and houses not only data but indexes and tables as well.
+All operations on data happens in this layer while keeping the procedures hidden.

+env

+start
+declare variables num1, num2, sum
+store number 1 - reading, assigining
+store number 2 - reading, assigining
+perform addition of number 1 and number 2
+store result
+display result
+end

+start
+input a, b
+process a + b
+output result
+stop

+create flow chart for creating a bank account